banner image

 Background

-During the first stage of this program Council worked with community groups across Australia to build 600 nesting boxes for a diverse range of native wildlife, including feather-tailed gliders, sugar gliders, parrots and other bird species.
+During the first stage of this program, Council worked with community groups across Australia to build 600 nesting boxes.
+These boxes cater for a diverse range of native wildlife.
+This includes feather-tailed gliders, sugar gliders, parrots and other bird species.

-We coordinated with landholders and Landcare groups to install these nesting boxes in burnt and unburnt vegetated areas across the Eurobodalla.
+We worked with landholders and Landcare groups to install the nesting boxes across Eurobodalla.
+We installed them in both burnt and unburnt vegetated areas.

-• We will continue to work with these landholders and Landcare groups, including monitoring the boxes to determine if they are being used, and by which species.
+• We will continue to work with these landholders and Landcare groups.
+This includes monitoring the boxes to see if the wildlife is using them, and by which species.

-We're now in the second stage of the nesting box program, working with experts to develop nesting tubes for Gang-gang cockatoos.
+During the second stage of the nesting box program, we worked with experts to develop and build nesting tubes for Gang-gang cockatoos.

 • Over the past 20 years, Gang-gangs have experienced a decline in population by about 70%.

-• As a pilot program, we'll install 30 nesting boxes in 10 very specific locations to determine if Gang-gang cockatoos will use the purpose-built nesting tubes to breed.
+• In 2023 we installed 30 nesting tubes in 10 specific locations as part of a pilot program.
+We will carry out this monitoring program for three years to find out if Gang-gang cockatoos use the nesting tubes to breed.

-• The result of this program could be a significant conservation measure to protect the species from becoming extinct in the future.
+• This program acts as a major conservation measure to protect the species from becoming extinct in the future.

 More information

-For more information about the Eurobodalla Nesting Box Program, please contact Courtney Fink-Downes, Natural Resource Supervisor on:
+For more information about this program, contact Courtney Fink-Downes, Natural Resource Supervisor, on: